dynatrace-oss/dynatrace-gcp-monitor/README.md

 - @TODO: Linking to Dynatrace documentation

-# Dynatrace function for Google Cloud Platform monitoring
+# Dynatrace integration for Google Cloud Platform monitoring

 This is the home of `dynatrace-gcp-function` which provides the mechanism to pull all [Google Cloud metrics](https://cloud.google.com/monitoring/api/metrics_gcp) into Dynatrace.

 To help with deployment you can use automation scripts available in this repo.

 Maintaining its lifecycle places a burden on the operational team.